-Nearly 80 judges have volunteered so far to judge entries and provide feedback in the 2021 Governor’s Business Plan Contest, which includes a cross-section of disciplines that help define Wisconsin’s startup culture.
+MADISON, Wis. – About 70 judges have volunteered so far to judge entries and provide feedback in the 2022 Governor’s Business Plan Contest, which includes a cross-section of disciplines that help define Wisconsin’s startup culture.

-Other major categories of judges include veteran entrepreneurs; advisors from accelerators and incubators; executives in larger businesses that often do business with startups and emerging companies; professionals from financial institutions, such as banks and credit unions; and experienced service providers working in the trenches with startups on a daily basis.
+Other major categories of judges include veteran entrepreneurs; advisors from accelerators and incubators; executives in larger businesses that often do business with startups and emerging companies; professionals from financial institutions, such as banks and credit unions; and experienced service providers working in the trenches with startups.

 The list also includes judges with a background in higher education or research and development, often serving as direct points of contact for entrepreneurial programs on their respective campuses.